Examples of WorkCover claims rejected

 Jake was employed by a building organisation.
 During the course of his employment, he suffered injury to his right wrist and elbow.

-Due to not wanting to jeopardise his job, Jack didn’t report the injury to his employer throughout the whole period of time that he was with this enquire.
+Due to not wanting to jeopardise his job, Jake didn’t report the injury to his employer throughout the whole period of time that he was with this enquire.

 He left this employer approximately a year and a half after suffering the injury.